blueburrito24/obsidiannotes/Thoughts.md

 It seems like I'll have to download capcut 1.5.0 to use features like the glitch effect.
 [How to do cutout transitions](https://www.youtube.com/watch?v=KqLLmhbhy5g) 27.12.25

+Should reference the scene of Musaka explaining the Zone in Episode 19 of Cinderella Gray for an edit.
+28.12.25